FRC1076/10-7-Introduction-to-Command-Based-Programming/docs/Introduction_to_Command_Based.md

 ![image](CommandPaletteDropdown.png)

+To make sure the code has correctly deployed, check both the terminal output in VSCode and the **Robot Code** light in the **FRC Driverstation** app (which should be green).

+## Safety
+Before we enable and run the code, there are some important safety rules to known and follow.
+Below are the rules:

+1. Before enabling, make sure to **check the surroundings of the robot**.
+If anyone is near the robot, tell them you are about to enable.
+If they don't move, don't enable.

+2. Make sure all the controllers that are plugged in are accounted for. **If a controller is not in someone's hand, unplug it**.
+This is so that nothing or no one will accidentally press a button on the controller or move a joystick, which could result in the robot moving unpredictably.

+3. If you are done testing the code, **disable the robot as soon as possible**.
+Never leave the enabled code unattended.

+4. **Wear safety glasses** if you are near an enabled robot.
+In the case that the robot does move unpredictably, this can help prevent injuries.

+5. **[SPACE] is EMERGENCY STOP!** If the robot is behaving in a dangerous way to itself or a human, hit the [SPACE] button immediately!

+## Back to Running the Code!

 Next, we need to enable our code.
 To do this, open up the **FRC Driverstation** app, and select "Enable".

 ![image](FRCDriverStation.png)

 >When the orange light on Chuck starts flashing, that means your code is enabled

 Congratulations!
 You have just successfully written and deployed your first robot program!
 On Wednesday, we will be looking at the RobotContainer